• Skip to primary navigation

 Print

 These gluten-free peanut butter cookies are so easy to make!
 All you need is one bowl and a few simple ingredients.
-The recipe calls for gluten-free flour, which gives them crisp edges and a tender center.
+The recipe uses gluten-free flour, which gives them crisp edges and a tender center.

 Prep Time 10 minutes